L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Introduction

-The $\beta$-model \citep{chatterjee2011random}, is a {heterogeneous} exponential random graph model (ERGM) with the degree sequence as the exclusively sufficient statistic.
-It is a popular model for networks mainly driven by degree heterogeneity.
+The $\beta$-model \citep{chatterjee2011random} is a heterogeneous exponential random graph model (ERGM) with the degree sequence as the only sufficient statistic.
+It is a popular choice for characterizing networks mainly driven by degree heterogeneity.
 Under this model, an undirected and binary network of $n$ nodes, represented by its adjacency matrix $A=(A_{i,j})_{1\leq \{i,j\}\leq n}\in\{0,1\}^{n\times n}$, is generated by